-You’ll most likely need to qualify for accident forgiveness before you can add it to your policy.
+You’ll most likely need to qualify for this coverage before you can add it to your policy.
 This means you’ll have to meet a set of requirements that your auto insurer has set up.
 Here are the most common requirements that insurers want you to meet to qualify:

 - Being a new or loyal customer.
 Some insurers offer it as a bonus for signing up with them or for being a loyal customer.
 This is something to explore if you’re looking for a new company.
 Be sure to check with your agent about sign-up rewards or loyalty discounts.

 - Drivers under the age of 25 with consecutive years of a clean record.
-Drivers under the age of 25 can often qualify for accident forgiveness.
+Drivers under the age of 25 can often qualify.
 Many insurers will want them to have at least five consecutive years with a clean record under their belt before they can qualify.

 Who Needs Accident Forgiveness

 Accident forgiveness is useful for any driver.
 But some people need it more than others.
-If you fit into any of the categories below, you should consider buying accident forgiveness when you have the chance:
+If you fit into any of the categories below, you should consider adding this coverage when you have the chance:

 You Have Teen Drivers on Your Policy

 Teens are new at driving.
 This means they may be more prone to making mistakes or getting into accidents.
-You should consider buying accident forgiveness if you have teens on your policy.
+You should consider buying this extra coverage if you have teens on your policy.
 If they’re at fault in a collision, your insurance will forgive it and your rates won’t rise.